Sashi Kanta Das

 Sashi Kanta Das is an Indian politician from Assam.
 He was elected to the Assam Legislative Assembly from Raha in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.

+On 5 March 2026, after having been suspended from the Congress, Das joined the Bharatiya Janata Party in time for the 2026 Assam Legislative Assembly election.